-NWCHEMRATE program performs direct dynamics calculations by variational transition state theory with multidimensional tunneling contributions (VTST/MT).
-Full details of VTST/MT are given in the POLYRATE manual and in "Variational Transition State Theory with Multidimensional Tunneling," A. Fernandez-Ramos, B. A. Ellingson, B. C. Garrett, and D. G. Truhlar, in Reviews in Computational Chemistry, Vol. 23, edited by K. B. Lipkowitz and T. R. Cundari (Wiley-VCH, Hoboken, NJ, 2007), pp. 125-232.
-The potential energy surface is obtained directly by electronic structure calculations employing density functional theory (DFT) or Møller-Plesset second order perturbation theory (MP2)
+NWChemrate program performs direct dynamics calculations by variational transition state theory with multidimensional tunneling contributions (VTST/MT).
+Full details of the VTST/MT options are given in the Polyrate manual, and full details of the methods are given in a review chapter and review article.
+The potential energy surface is obtained directly by electronic structure calculations employing - for example - density functional theory (DFT), coupled cluster methods (CC) or Møller-Plesset second order perturbation theory (MP2).

-The NWCHEMRATE program follows the POLYRATE hooks protocol, which is explained in the POLYRATE manual.
-The hooks protocol means that if an energy, a gradient, and/or a Hessian calculation is required by POLYRATE, the program calls the appropriate hooks subroutine, which will return the requested information.
-(The user may read more about hooks in the POLYRATE manual.)
+The NWChemrate program follows the Polyrate hooks protocol, which is explained in the Polyrate manual.
+Under the hooks protocol, if an energy, a gradient, and/or a Hessian calculation is required by Polyrate, the program calls the appropriate hooks subroutine, which will return the requested information.
+The hooks routines therefore serve as conduits for passing information and control bck and forth between poolyrate and NWChem.
+(The user may read more about hooks in the Polyrate manual.)